Pengguna

 Tarif Elektrik

-What is IBR IBR Framework Components of IBR
+What is IBR

 The Incentive-based Regulation (IBR) was introduced early 2014 in Malaysia for the electricity subsector as part of the modernisation of the electricity supply industry.
 This allows a structured, transparent and informed way of tariff setting taking into cognisance huge requirement for capital expenditure (CAPEX) and operational expenditure (OPEX) by the utilities.
 IBR ensures the utility companies to continuously enhance their efficiencies and increase transparency in providing electricity supply to customers in full compliance of the projected expenditures.
 In addition, Energy Commission (ST) continues to audit and review past performances as well as accommodate new requests from the utility companies.